 Each year, the Synetic Theater in Arlington, Virginia, hosts a party known as The Vampire's Ball for the cast, crew, and audience of its annual Halloween production.
 The event also includes an open bar, light snacks, a chance to meet the cast and crew, and a costume contest.
 Come to the performance in your most theatrical outfit and you could go home with the night's biggest prize.

 Now in its 13th year, the Vampire's Ball invites audience members to stay after the Friday night performance on October 18, 2019.
-This year's production is a new adaptation of "The Tempest" that's making its debut on September 25 and closing on October 20.
+This year's production is a new adaptation of "The Tempest" that's making its debut on September 25 and closes on October 20.

-Each year, Mer Events hosts a giant costume contest and dance party for free on the weekend before (or of) Halloween.
+Each year, Mer Events hosts a giant costume contest and dance party for free on the weekend before or during Halloween.
 In 2019, the Halloween Costume and Dance Party takes place at The Living Room bar in Washington, D.C. on Saturday, October 26, from 5 to 10 p.m.
 Bottle service and drinks from the bar cost extra, but admission to the event is free with advanced registration online.

-One part theme party, one part comedy show, the "HA!lloween: Beers, Costumes, and Killer Jokes" event returns in 2019 for its sixth year starting at 7 p.m. on Halloween night.
-Hosted by the Bier Baron Tavern and Comedy Loft in Washington, D.C., this delightfully unique Halloween extravaganza features a killer lineup of local comics as well as a costume contest, mummy wrap, and other macabre activities.
+One part theme party and one part comedy show, the "HA!lloween: Beers, Costumes, and Killer Jokes" event returns in 2019 for its sixth year starting at 7 p.m. on Halloween night.
+Hosted by the Bier Baron Tavern and Comedy Loft in Washington, D.C., this delightfully unique Halloween extravaganza features a killer lineup of local comics as well as a costume contest, mummy wrap, and other lightly macabre activities.
 Tickets must be purchased in advance, and although costumes are highly encouraged, they are not required to attend.